TheLittleNestPlayschool/TheLittleNest/docs/02-design-principles.md

 ---

-## 16. Build Moments Worth Sharing
+## 17. Build Moments Worth Sharing

-Parents naturally enjoy celebrating their children's achievements.
+Parents naturally enjoy sharing meaningful moments with the people they love.

-The application should create authentic moments that parents are proud to share with family and friends.
+The application should create experiences that families want to enjoy together before choosing to share them with others.

 Every shared moment strengthens the connection between the family, the child, and The Little Nest.

 ---

-## 17. Every Interaction Should Add Value
+## 18. Every Interaction Should Add Value

 Every interaction within The Little Nest should have a purpose.